lars20070/AmyrisChallenge/README.md

 ## code documentation

-The code consists of two parts. `htstoolkit.py` contains the main functionality with classes for data storage, statistics and plotting. `htsanalysis.ipynb` is a Jupyter notebook with the main analysis and some documentation.
+The code consists of two parts. `htstoolkit.py` contains the main functionality with classes for data storage, statistics and plotting. `htsanalysis.ipynb` is a Jupyter notebook with the main HTS analysis and some documentation.

 | File | Description |
 |------|-------------|